vibe-d/webchat-tutorial/tutorial/tutorial.md

 Introduction
 ------------

 This tutorial has been somewhat inspired by the recent [Rust in Detail: Writing Scalable Chat Service from Scratch][rust-tutorial] tutorial.
-However, it is set up at a slightly higher abstraction level, leveraging the functionality of vibe.d, such as its HTTP server, the WebSocket handler, the Redis client, and its high level web application framework.
+However, it is set up at a slightly higher abstraction level, leveraging the functionality of vibe.d, such as its HTTP server, the WebSocket handler, the [Redis][redis] client, and its high level web application framework.
 For this reason we'll touch the features of the language at a higher level, without going into every little detail.
 The goal is to give a good overview of the application development side of D and vibe.d, leaving the peculiarities of implementing low level library functionality to more advanced tutorials.

 Note: For this tutorial, the [DMD compiler](http://dlang.org/download.html), as well as the [DUB package manager](http://code.dlang.org/download) are assumed to be installed and available in `PATH`.
 In addition to that, a running Redis instance is required for the last two sections.